NFDI4Chem/nmrxiv-docs/docs/developer-guides/installation/development.md

 To do..

+### After installation
+Please refer to the following [link](http://docs.nmrxiv.org/docs/developer-guides/development-workflow) for the next steps.
 ### Troubleshooting

 #### Errors
 #### Others

-* In case if you have messed up with the DB connections or created the conatiner without cretaing the .env file, we recommend deleting all the volumes and existing images and containers and start with fresh build of containers creation after the rectification.
+* In case if you have messed up with the DB connections or created the conatiner without cretaing the `.env` file, we recommend deleting all the volumes and existing images and containers and start with fresh build of containers creation after the rectification.